How to Become a Physician Assistant: Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 - Patient Care – Learning to work with an injured or upset patient in the field is something that can’t be learned from textbooks.
 Real world experience and bedside manner are skills that need to be quickly learned in the field of emergency medicine.

 - Communication – As an experienced EMT, you’re already familiar with much of the terminology and communication styles of the medical world, and you are familiar with the vital pieces of information that have to be communicated quickly, accurately, and efficiently.

 - Organizational Skills – EMTs have real-world experience in collecting and organizing patient information while in the field.
 This underrated skill, as much as any other, directly applies to working as a Physician Assistant.

 - Strong Stomach – PAs and EMTs see nearly every type of injury or illness imaginable, and many of the emergency situations will be similar.
 EMTs and paramedics have established field experience that proves they can handle whatever emergency arises, no matter how shocking or disturbing, a skill that is vital to success as a Physician Assistant.

 How Much Does a Physician Assistant Make?

-Of course, there are factors, such as experience, specialization, and location that will determine your pay as a physician assistant.
-The following section provide a high-level snapshot of PA salaries based on industry and region.
+Of course, there are factors, such as experience, specialization, and location that will determine your actual pay as a Physician Assistant.
+The following section provides a high-level snapshot of PA salaries based on industry and region.

 Highest Paying States for Physician Assistants